 Duplicate the line art for the body and use the Delete Anchor Point Tool (-) to remove the overlapping section of the wheel arch.

 Create New Layer and rename it "Wheels".
-Use the shapes created in Step 14 to make two Clipping Masks (Command + 7).
+Use the shapes created in previous steps to make two Clipping Masks (Command-7).

 When I'm working on vectoring cars, I don't tend to use the reference image directly below my vector work, as I would for say vectoring people.
 So I've duplicated the reference image and then moved it to the side so I can see it while I'm creating the gradients on the panels.

 I've created some mid gray transparent gradients - both linear and radial to apply to the panels throughout.
 I've duplicated the panel group, but removed the sill, as the overall shading of the body is different here due to the angle it's at.
 Use the Appearance panel to Add New Fills for each of these gradients.

 Each one of the gradients will be set to Blending Mode Multiply with Opacity 50%.